TheYellowArchitect/YoutubeDL-PowerGUI/README.md

 **Ultimately, this program is made for both casual users and power users.**
 This program has all the features a casual user would need, alongside all features a power user would need, and atop of that, makes sure the transition of a casual user to a power user happens without any manual reading or other boring tasks!

-### Actual Competitors
+### Video Downloader Competitors

   - [YoutubeDLGUI](https://github.com/MrS0m30n3/youtube-dl-gui)
   	- UI looks horrible
 	- There is no console log!
-If there is an error or warning, good luck finding it
+If there is an error or warning, good luck knowing what's wrong
-	- You cannot input any options, like downloading from a channel, only videos after X(1000) views, or subtitles.
+	- You cannot input any options, like downloading from a channel only videos after X(1000) views, or subtitles.
 	- The download formats are predefined
 	- No clipboard copy-paste saving you time!
 - [Viddly](https://vidd.ly/)